Doll Domination: Critical reception

 Elan Priya of The Times wrote that the album "lacks any distinct personality".
 August Brown from the Los Angeles Times noted that the tracks don't come "within [the] sniffing distance of 'Don't Cha,' [...]
-Instead, they act out as a "a series of signifiers to other, more interesting, moments in recent pop culture."
+Instead, they act out as "a series of signifiers to other, more interesting, moments in recent pop culture.".
 Likewise, Ken Capobianco of The Boston Globe stated that the album does not live up to their debut album PCD.
 Margeaux Watson of Entertainment Weekly graded the album a C− criticizing Doll Dominations longevity "especially for a group that brazenly emphasizes style over substance."
 Glenn Gamboa of Newsday wrote, "as far as music is concerned, they are not the dominators, they are the dominated," adding that "they sound like they are at the mercy of their songwriters and producers, making for huge swings in quality.
 Stephen Thomas Erlewine of AllMusic found it ironic that a group coming from a burlesque revue sings songs about "empowerment, heartbreak, love, fame and wealth, but never about sex."
 He ended his review writing, "it's a lot better to hear pinups sing a song of striptease than a song of love."
-Nic Oliver from musicOMH was also more negative of the record, opining that it is an "album heading straight for the bargain bins" under the file "dispiriting".
+Nic Oliver from MusicOMH was also more negative of the record, opining that it is an "album heading straight for the bargain bins" under the file "dispiriting".
 Katie Toms of The Guardian criticised the album for being "aimed at five-year-old girls".